About Dawn Chorus

-During this brief moment of silence, project Dawn Chorus was brought to life by BIOTOPIA – Naturkundemuseum Bayern and the Foundation Arts and Nature (Nantesbuch), with support from the Max Planck Society.
+During this brief moment of silence, project Dawn Chorus was brought to life by the Naturkundemuseum Bayern with BIOTOPIA LAB and the Foundation Arts and Nature (Nantesbuch), with support from the Max Planck Society.
 During an extremely short timeframe, a number of people came together to launch the project, inspired by the works of „father of soundscaping“, bioacoustician and musician, Bernie Krause (The Doors“, Frank Zappa, „The Weavers“).
 Since then, Dawn Chorus invites people from all across the globe to experience and to record the morning concert, to help make nature’s voice be heard.
 From 2022 with a new strong project partner, Landesbund für Vogelschutz in Bayern (LBV).

 „A healthy landscape